Null-MC/MI-PBR/README.md

 # MI-PBR
 A minimal PBR resource pack for the Modern Industrialization mod.
+This project is still an early work-in-progress so not all blocks are complete.

 ## Releases
 You can find them under _Assets_ in the [Releases](https://github.com/Null-MC/MI-PBR/releases) section.